 In addition to police brutality that occurs during an arrest, an even more dangerous form of police brutality occurs during the interrogation of a suspect, usually in the isolated surroundings of an “interview room” within a police station.
 In Chicago, our most infamous detective squad commanded by the now-disgraced Jon Burge would routinely employ many forms of torture to force suspects into giving false confessions to crimes they did not commit.
 Some of these acts included the usual hitting, slapping, or kicking a suspect; but they also would use a hot radiator to burn suspects, introduce electricity into suspects’ bodies by exposing them to a live wire, cover their heads with plastic bags, use sleep deprivation, food/drink/bathroom deprivation, isolation, and so on.

-The vast majority of cases against the Chicago P.D. are for this type of police brutality, and have cost the City of Chicago in huge settlement amounts.
+The vast majority of cases against the Chicago P.D. are for this type of police brutality and have cost the City of Chicago huge amounts of money in settlements over the years.
 As for the victims of that brutality, they cannot get back the years that were taken away by callous detectives who cared more about clearing cases than bringing the actual offender to justice.
 For those poor souls, there is no peace.

 Therefore, the best preventative measure that a person can take when taken into police custody is to demand immediately to speak to an attorney.
-If you have a family member who has been taken into custody for any reason, or has merely been brought into a station as a “cooperative witness” in an investigation, call an attorney: he or she can stop any questioning (hopefully, before it even happens).
-Most police officers will not permit family members to have contact with someone who is being questioned, but no officer can stop an attorney from seeing his or her client.
+If you have a family member who has been taken into custody for any reason or has merely been brought into a station as a “cooperative witness” in an investigation, call an attorney.
+He or she can stop any questioning (hopefully, before it even happens).
+Most police officers will not permit family members to have contact with someone who is being questioned, but no officer can legally stop an attorney from seeing his or her client.

 In those situations where an attorney was not brought in and the police obtained a confession through unlawful means of coercion, an attorney may seek the suppression of that confession from use as evidence at a trial, thus depriving the officers of their ill-gotten evidence.

-Suing the Police for Brutality and Excessive Force
+Suing the Police for Brutality & Excessive Force

-Whether the officer acted with excessive force to arrest someone or to obtain statements, confessions, or other evidence unlawfully, such acts are violations of that person’s civil rights and should be dealt with strongly by an experienced attorney.
-Although a person cannot resist arrest, it is also true that the police cannot use the arrest procedure to inflict harm without due cause.
-Excessive force used during arrest will often have no affect whatsoever upon a criminal prosecution - it does, however, lend itself to a civil lawsuit against the offending officers, the department, and the municipality or governmental body responsible for the police.
+Whether the officer acts with excessive force to arrest someone or to obtain statements, confessions, or other evidence unlawfully, such acts are violations of that person’s civil rights and should be dealt with strongly by an experienced attorney.
+Although a person cannot typically resist arrest, it is also true that the police cannot use the arrest procedure to inflict harm without due cause.
+Excessive force used during arrest will often have little effect whatsoever upon a criminal prosecution (except as relates to suppression of false confessions).
+It does, however, lend itself to a civil lawsuit against the offending officers, the department and the municipality or governmental body responsible for the police.